-We encourage greater participation of women in local government as councillors and senior managers in recognition of on-going under-representation of women in this field.
+We encourage greater participation of women in local government as councillors and senior managers in recognition of on-going under-representation of women in these roles.

 In Victoria only 34 per cent of councillors are women.
-Following the council elections held in November 2012, all councils have at least one female councillor, but 10 councils have only one female councilor – considerably less than the percentage of women making up their communities.
+The council elections held in November 2012 resulted in all councils having at least one female councillor, but 10 councils have only a single female councillor – considerably less than the percentage of women making up their communities.

 Research has shown that when women stand for council they are just as likely as men to be elected; however, they often don't stand for election.

 We support increasing the number of women participating in local government by: